If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I offer a free 30-minute consultation on the phone or Zoom.
 I do not take insurance.
 I donate 10% of my pre-tax earnings to several domestic and international non-profit organizations that advocate social, racial and economic justice, gender equality, peacemaking and disarmament and ending hunger.

 If my schedule is full and I cannot fit you in, please see my list of referrals (below), or email me and I will do my best to help you.

 How to Contact Me

-Please email me if you are interested in couples counseling and be sure to let me know how you found me (e.g., a therapist referral or through a former/current client of mine.)
+Please email me if you are interested in couples counseling in the future and be sure to let me know how you found me (e.g., a therapist referral or through a former/current client of mine.)
 Thank you!
 Please also check my Resources for referrals.
 Thank you!

 Counseling for Couples